ali1845/pythonNotes/Linked_lists_theory_&_py_impl.md

   - `.insert()` insert an element in the list at a given index.
   - `.remove()` removes the element from the list at a given index.
-  - However, inserting and removing the element from the start or close to the start of the list requires shifting of other elements in the list.
+  - However, inserting and removing the element from the start or close to the start of the list requires shifting other elements in the list.
   - Which will increase the average time complexity to **O(n)**, where **n** is the length of the list.

 ###### Linked List
-Since Linked lists does not use contiguous location.
-And Nodes are linked together with a pointer, head.
-So deletion and insertion at any position in the linked list is very straightforward.
+Since Linked lists do not use contiguous locations.
+And Nodes are linked together with a pointer and head.
+So deletion and insertion at any position in the linked list are very straightforward.

-So the time complexity to perform these operation is always constant, that is **O(1)**.
+So the time complexity to perform this operation is always constant, that is **O(1)**.

 ##### iii.
 Retrieval of Elements
 - ###### Lists: For a specific element from the list.